underthecurve/r-dataviz-ggplot2/R-advancing-with-dataviz.md

 -   What other visualizations could you make using the `gapminder` dataset?

--   What are some other customizations of `ggplot2` plots would you like to see that we haven't covered today (additional resources are the GitHub repo)
+-   What are some other customizations of `ggplot2` plots would you like to see that we haven't covered today (additional resources are in the GitHub repo: <https://github.com/underthecurve/r-dataviz-ggplot2>)